chandan-24/Harperive/README.md

 **Insert Record(s)**

-- `schema (optional)` - schema where the table you are inserting records into lives
+- `schema (optional)` - schema is where the table you are inserting records into lives
 - `table (required)` - table where you want to insert records
 - `records (required)` - array of one or more records for insert